-I brief and argue appeals in civil cases in the Texas Supreme Court, Texas intermediate appellate courts, the 5th Circuit U.S. Court of Appeals, and the U.S. Supreme Court.
-I also write friend-of-the-court (“amicus”) briefs for interested persons, organizations, and entities.
+I brief and argue civil appeals in the Texas Supreme Court, Texas intermediate appellate courts, the 5th Circuit U.S. Court of Appeals, and the U.S. Supreme Court.
+I write friend-of-the-court (“amicus”) briefs for interested persons, organizations, and entities.

-The real estate trial work includes HOA law, fraud, construction disputes, and mortgage disputes.
-I don't represent HOA's or banks, and I don't sue ordinary consumers.
-I sometimes handle difficult judgment collections for other attorneys because of my experience with turnover receiverships.
-That work involves getting property into the hands of the court for purposes of satisfying a judgment.
+My real estate trial practice includes HOA law, fraud, construction disputes, and mortgage disputes.
+I never represent HOA's or banks, and I don't sue consumers.
+I do sometimes handle the collection of judgments for other attorneys because of my experience with turnover receiverships, but most of the judgment debtors are either companies or scammers.

 My mortgage work includes Texas-only class actions and statewide multi-district litigation (MDL) against major lenders and servicers such as Nationstar Mortgage, Bank of America, and JPMorgan Chase.
 Past cases have involved GMAC Mortgage and Wells Fargo.
-I serve as lead counsel and coordinating counsel in these cases.
+I am lead counsel and coordinating counsel in these cases.

 TEXAS MORTGAGE LOAN MODIFICATION INFO

 If you have a Texas mortgage loan that was "modified" to include interest-only payments or a balloon payment, click on this link.
 Pending class actions I have filed on behalf of Texas residents are against Bank of America, JPMorgan Chase (Chase Home Finance), and Nationstar Mortgage.
 The Nationstar class action is part of a Texas statewide MDL proceeding involving consolidated cases from all over Texas.
 All the cases relate to "modifications" of Texas mortgage loans, including HAMP modifications.